Eamonn Meaney Counselling & Psychotherapy

 Depression can present through a combination of the following symptoms:

 • Loss of interest in daily activities.
-No interest in former hobbies, pastimes, social activities, or sex.
-You’ve lost your ability to feel joy and pleasure.
+Loss of ability to feel joy and pleasure – no interest in former hobbies, pastimes, social activities, or sex.

 • Appetite or weight changes.
 Significant weight loss or weight gain—a change of more than 5% of body weight in a month.